Skip to main content

 Why it’s different

-The typical model: two professionals, two pictures, no coordination.
+The typical setup: two professionals, two pictures, no coordination.

-The standard setup for a successful business owner is a CPA who files the return and a financial advisor who manages the investment account.
+Most owners have a CPA who files the return and an advisor who manages the investment account.
 They rarely talk.
-The CPA doesn’t know what the portfolio is doing; the advisor doesn’t know what the entity looks like.
+The CPA doesn’t know what the portfolio is doing.
+The advisor doesn’t know what the entity looks like.
 Both are working off incomplete information.

-When those two sides are run off the same picture — the same return, the same entity, the same year-end projections — the decisions compound differently.
+When those two sides run off the same picture — same return, same entity, same year-end projections — the decisions compound differently.
 The distribution goes to the right account at the right time.
 The portfolio isn’t fighting the tax bill.
-The retirement plan is designed around the business, not around a retail default.
+The retirement plan is built around the business, not a retail default.

 How we run it